-It’s Black Breastfeeding Week and I wanted to share my thoughts on my breastfeeding journey.
+It’s Black Breastfeeding Week and I wanted to share my thoughts on my breastfeeding journey and offer a few tips on breastfeeding toddlers.

 “Black Breastfeeding Week was created because for over 40 years there has been a gaping racial disparity in breastfeeding rates.
 The most recent CDC data show that 75% of white women have ever breastfed versus 58.9% of black women.”“Top Five Reasons We Need a Black Breastfeeding Week” — by Kimberly Seals Allers, co-creator of Black Breastfeeding Week

-SHORT STORY VERSION OF OUR 2-YEAR BREASTFEEDING JOURNEY
+SHORT STORY VERSION OF OUR TWO-YEAR BREASTFEEDING JOURNEY

 Long story short– I’m a mom of five kids and out of all five of my children, Zephaniah is the only child I have breastfed past 9 months of age.